Is it the same as an e-receipt? Or something different?

 Paper or electronic transaction receipts are just like any other receipts.
 Businesses and customers use them as they are proof that a transaction occurred.

-For customers, having a receipt allows you to make returns or exchange your item as long as it fits with the store’s return policy.
+For customers, storing and having a receipt allows you to make returns or exchange your item as long as it fits with the store’s return policy.

-For business, having a copy of the transaction allows you to identify your customer’s purchases quickly and provide them with the services they need.
+For businesses, having a copy of the transaction allows you to identify your customer’s purchases quickly and provide them with the services they need.

 Turn your receipts into data and deductibles with our expense reports that include IRS-accepted receipt images.